rakesh-sudhakar/terraform/README.md

-This is test README file for the TF project
+This is a Terraform project consisting of 2 parts- VPC and EC2